 We generate $300\arcsec\times300\arcsec$ cutout images around the star to capture a significant fraction of the scattered light component.
 According to \citet{Garate-Nunez2024}, at the radius of $150\arcsec$ (or $\sim 1000$ pixels), the flux density of the PSF drops to $<10^{-6}$ of the central value.
-While \citet{Garate-Nunez2024} provides the 2-D extended PSF models, they are designed for the \texttt{WIDE} layer images, so we choose to use the flexible 1-D isophotal fitting procedure to create a 2-D scatter light model to subtract.
+While \citet{Garate-Nunez2024} provides 2-D extended PSF models, they are designed for the \texttt{WIDE} layer images, so we use a flexible 1-D isophotal fitting procedure to create a 2-D scatter-light model to subtract.
 We first aggressively mask all detected objects except for the bright star on the cutout.
 Saturated and problematic pixels are excluded based on the bitmask plane provided by {\texttt{hscPipe}}.
 We then fit the bright star's 1-D surface brightness profile using the \texttt{isophote} function in \texttt{Photutils} (\citealp{photutils})\footnote{\url{https://photutils.readthedocs.io/en/stable/index.html}} from 10 to 400 pixels along the major axis with a 0.25 dex step size.
 While we fix the center of the stars, we allow the isophotal shapes to vary.
-After the fitting, we use the \texttt{build\_ellipse\_model} function to render the model in 2-D to subtract from the image.
+After the fitting, we use the \texttt{build\_ellipse\_model} function to render the 2-D model and subtract it from the image.
 We perform this step independently in all $gri$-band images.
 We show the 2-D model of the star, along with the residual images in Appendix \ref{app:sky}.
-As the \texttt{DUD} coadd stacks many exposures with different scattered light or optical ghosts around the bright star, the residual reveals complicated and asymmetric features around the star's center.
+As the \texttt{DUD} coadd stacks many exposures with different levels of scattered light or optical ghosts around the bright star, the residual reveals complex, asymmetric features around the star's center.
 While this is difficult to eliminate, we mostly care about the ``gradient'' of the scattered light around Zangetsu, which is robustly accounted for through our 1-D modeling.
 In Appendix \ref{app:sky}, we demonstrate this using 1-D profiles of the star extracted using different configurations.
 We will prove later that our results are robust against the choices made here.